Justin Phillips (American football)

-Justin Phillips (born October 10, 1995) is a professional gridiron football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
-He played college football at the Oklahoma State University.
+Justin Phillips (born October 10, 1995) is an American former professional football linebacker.
+He played college football at Oklahoma State University.

-Early years
+Early life

 Phillips attended Pearland High School.
 As a senior, he posted 86 tackles (11 for loss), 2 sacks, 2 interceptions, one forced fumble and 2 fumble recoveries.
 In the Texas 5A state championship game Tre LeDay forced a fumble that he returned 88-yards.

 He received Houston Chronicle defensive player of the year, Associated Press Sports Editors honorable-mention Class 5A All-state team, All-Greater Houston, district 22-5A defensive player of the year, All-district and Texas High School Football All-elite Class 5A Region III honors.

 A 3-star recruit, Phillips committed to Oklahoma State over offers from Baylor, Boise State, Colorado, Iowa State, and Northwestern.

 College career

 As a true freshman at Oklahoma State, Phillips appeared in 8 games and missed 5 with an injury.
 He played mostly on special teams, covering kickoffs and making 6 tackles.
 He had 10 defensive tackles against the University of Oklahoma.
 In 2015, he was redshirted.

 As a sophomore, he appeared in all 13 games at middle linebacker, tallying 42 tackles (fourth on the team), 2 sacks and one interception.
 He started against Texas Tech University and the University of Oklahoma.
 He had 14 tackles, one sack and one forced fumble against Texas Tech University.

 As a junior, he appeared in all 13 games at outside linebacker, registering 64 tackles (third on the team), 9.5 tackles for loss (third on the team), 42 solo tackles, 2.5 sacks, 2 quarterback hurries, 2 interceptions, 2 pass breakups and 3 forced fumbles (led the team).
 He returned interceptions for touchdowns in back-to-back games against the University of South Alabama and the University of Pittsburgh.

 As a senior, he was moved back to middle linebacker and was named team captain.
 He recorded 98 tackles (led the team), 11 tackles for loss (second on the team), 2 sacks, 5 quarterback hurries, 3 pass breakups, one forced fumble and one fumble recovery.
 He had 12 tackles against Kansas State University and Texas Christian University.

 He finished his college career with 221 tackles (23 for loss), 6.5 sacks, 3 interceptions (2 returned for touchdowns), 6 passes defensed, 6 forced fumbles and 2 fumble recoveries in 42 games.